Carolina Panthers vs. Miami Dolphins NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Panthers stats and trends

-- The Panthers have covered the spread twice this season when favored by 2.5 points or more (in five chances).
+- The Panthers have been favored by 2.5 points or more five times this season and have covered the spread in two of them.

-- Carolina's games this year have hit the over four times in 11 opportunities (36.4%).
+- Carolina's games this year have gone over the point total four times in 11 opportunities (36.4%).

-- Carolina is 2-2 against the spread and 2-2 overall in games when it records more than 24.5 points.
+- Carolina is 2-2 against the spread and 2-2 overall this season when the team puts up more than 24.5 points.

-- When Carolina picks up more than 382.8 yards, the team is 2-0 against the spread and 2-0 overall.
+- Carolina is 2-0 against the spread and 2-0 overall when the team totals over 382.8 yards.

-- The Panthers have turned the ball over one more time (17 total) than the Dolphins have forced a turnover (16) this season.
+- This year, the Panthers have turned the ball over 17 times, one more than the Dolphins' takeaways (16).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Carolina's matchup with the Dolphins.